Online Harms: Online Sexual Violence

-- Cybertip.ca is seeing increasingly aggressive control tactics used by offenders to pressure youth into sending sexual images, such showing youth they know their address by sending items like empty boxes to their house.
+- Cybertip.ca is seeing increasingly aggressive control tactics used by offenders to pressure youth into sending sexual images, such as showing youth they know their address by sending items like empty boxes to their house.

 Online sexual violence is VERY different from sharing intimate images within a consensual relationship.
 Online sexual violence is unwanted, unsolicited and aggressive.

-It is important to be aware of the increasing nature of online sexual violence youth are exposed to and/or dealing with.
+It is important to be aware of the increasing nature of the online sexual violence youth are exposed to and/or dealing with.
 Here are some things we strongly encourage:

 - Having regular conversations with your teen to increase their awareness about safety concerns online and talking with them about how to handle situations they may encounter.
 See the “What if” scenarios in the How to Talk with Teens about Online Sexual Violence PDF below to help get the conversation started.

-- Staying curious about, and trying to understand the social pressures your teen is facing.
+- Staying curious about, and trying to understand, the social pressures your teen is facing.
 Listen to what they have to say about pressures teens are faced with and how they feel about it.